Job prospects Early Childhood Educator (ECE) Assistant in the Red Deer Region

 Here are some key facts about Early childhood educators and assistants in the Red Deer region:

-- Approximately 1,110 people work in this occupation.
+- Approximately 470 people worked in this occupation in May 2016.

 - Early childhood educators and assistants mainly work in the following sectors: